NinaNais/Sales_Analysis1/README.md

 ### Data Sources

-The primary dataset for this example is the" file, which contains a detailed travel agency database.
+The primary dataset for this project is the "Database_Bike.zip" file, which contains a detailed database in csv files.
+One data source (sales budgets) were provided in Excel format.

 ### Tools